HTML5: File API in Depth

 Join author Joe Marini as he demonstrates how to use the HTML5 File API to perform file-related operations from within a web page, including manipulating files, reading and accessing data within files, and retrieving information about files.
 The course also covers how to complete tasks that were previously only possible with native code, such as picture processing, file conversion, and content checking.

-So if you are ready to see how the HTML5 File API can give your web apps a native flair, then let's get started, with HTML5 File API In Depth.
+So if you're ready to see how the HTML5 file API can give your web apps a native flair, then let's get started with HTML5 File API in Depth.

 HTML5: Local Storage and Offline Applications in Depth116,133 Views

 Create an Expandable FAQ Listing with jQuery39,471 Views